-First, let me encourage you to keep up the work to automate your regression tests; few things have as big a return on investment.
-It enables the team to move much faster, and make changes and improvements in the code fearlessly.
-The other practices you mention: unit testing and pair-programming, are also great practices, and I encourage your team to try them too.
+First, let me encourage you to keep up the work to automate your regression tests.
+Few things have as big a return on investment.
+Test automation enables the team to move much faster and make improvements fearlessly.
+The other practices you mention: unit testing and pair programming, are also great practices, and I encourage your team to try them too.

 Having said that, your question was what else could your team do.
 Additional practices I would recommend your team consider are: code reviews, frequent testing by real users, testing bashes, and whole-team ownership of quality and testing.

 A code review is a meeting between two or more developers where they look at some code and talk about how it could be improved.
 This isn’t about finding fault, or showing how much better or smarter one developer is.
 The simple fact is that all code can be improved, and having multiple people look at it can lead to improvement.
 It also leads to learning.
 The participants in the code review share and learn techniques that will make them all better coders.
 Thus, all future code will be improved, not just the code currently being reviewed.

 By the way, one more reason to consider pair-programming is that it gives you continuous real-time code review.
 I’ve seen a few teams adopt code reviews, and then move on to pair-programming, so that they could speed up the feedback loop, and learning, that their code reviews were providing.